QuantEcon/lecture-stats/lectures/bayes_nonconj.md

 The parameterized  distribution $q_{\phi}(\theta)$ is called the **variational distribution**.

-We can implement Stochastic Variational Inference (SVI) in Pyro and Numpyro using the `Adam` gradient descent algorithm to approximate posterior.
+We can implement Stochastic Variational Inference (SVI) Numpyro using the `Adam` gradient descent algorithm to approximate posterior.

 We use  two sets of variational distributions: Beta and TruncatedNormal with support $[0,1]$